mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 7. After the last line of this file's code, hit enter a couple times.
 Type `modules.sendMyMessage = sendMyMessage;`.
 8. Because we are now using `IncomingWebhook` in `slack-tools.js`, we need to require the slack webhook module not in `slack.js`, but in `slack-tools.js`.
 So, copy `const { IncomingWebhook } = require('@slack/webhook');` from `slack.js` and paste it in the beginning of `slack-tools.js`.
 9. Back in `slack.js`, you need to replace what you just copied with `const slackTools = require ('../tools/slack-tools ');` to require in the new file.
-10. Still in `slack.js`,
+10. Still in `slack.js`,  add `slackTools.` to the beginning of `sendMyMessage(req.params.myword);`.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDYxODUzMDU2LC0xNTEyNDQ1NjIzLDE4MT
+eyJoaXN0b3J5IjpbNjU2NjY5NTY5LC0xNTEyNDQ1NjIzLDE4MT
 MzNDkyNiwtMTYyODM4ODgwNCwtMTExNDcwODM2MiwxMzE2NDYz
 NDU5LDEwODc4NTUxNDEsLTE4ODA5NzQwLDEwMDk1ODg4MTksMT
 czODc5NzYxMCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDEx